vtex/styleguide/react/components/EXPERIMENTAL_Charts/BarChart/README.md

-#### The bar charts shows the data as a rectangular bars, they express quantities through a bar's length, using a common baseline.
+#### The bar charts shows the data as rectangular bars.
+They express quantities through a bar's length, using a common baseline.
 The bar charts are more effective to compare discrete categories, change over time and make a ranking.

 ```js
 const data = require('./sampleData').default;